AnonymousAccountSE/NameSpotter/README.md

  ***
  ## Content of the replication package

- /AblationStudy: The four variants of NameSpotter to investigate how the key component contributes to the effectiveness of NameSpotter.

  /Code: The implementation of NameSpotter which contains the replication steps.

  /Data: Publicly available method names dataset which is labeled by ten developers.

- /Survey: The materials of interview and data labeling.
+ /LiveStudy: The results of the live study conducted on developers, with addresses of pull requests provided.
   ***
  ## How to replicate the evaluation of NameSpotter?